kaosat-dev/Blenvy/tools/gltf_auto_export/README.md

 - When this option is enabled, you get a single material library per Blender project, and a **MaterialInfo** component is inserted into each object using a material.
 - The correct material will then be inserted on the Bevy side (that loads any number of material libraries that you need) into the correct mesh (see the configuration options in **bevy_gltf_blueprints** for more information on that)
+- Only one material per object is supported at this stage, ie the last material slot's material is the one that is going to be used

 ![material_library](./docs/blender_addon_materials.png)